Word Alive: History

 Keswick Ministries and Bishop Pete Broadbent of the Spring Harvest leadership team.
 The statements emphasise different factors leading up to the decision to cease working together.
 Following a subsequent statement by Pete Broadbent all sides accept that disagreements over Spring Harvest leadership team member Steve Chalke's view of the atonement played at least some part in the split.

 From 2008 until 2015 the conference was run over two separate weeks, with different speakers on each.
 From 2016 onwards Word Alive has been run for a single week only.

+The 2024 event was cancelled following Pontins closing the Prestatyn Sands site in November 2023.
+It was announced in June 2024 that the event would be closed as no suitable site could be found.